A boards on a public highway

 Obstructions of the highway are liable to enforcement but minor items not impairing public use can be tolerated (e.g. shop produce by a shop frontage).

-The Council's temporary A Boards Policy sets out guidance on how A boards can be acceptable on the highway, although the Council as the highways authority retains overriding powers, below, to deal with A boards.
+Our temporary A boards Policy set out guidance on how A boards can be acceptable on the highway, although as the highways authority retains overriding powers, below, to deal with A boards.

 A business may display one A board on the public footway, provided it meets the following requirements.